Frequently Asked Questions.

 What should I do right after the procedure?

 Go home and take a long nap.
 Usually the sedative you get before the procedure will help you accomplish this.
 This nap helps your vision recover quickly by keeping it moist and protected.
 You will be given tiny eye shields or goggles to keep you from rubbing your eyes while you sleep.
-There is no pain or even scratchiness after your nap, so you can go out to dinner or watch TV.
+There is usually minimal pain or irritation after your nap, so you can go out to dinner or watch TV.
 Enjoy your new eyes!

 How long is follow-up needed?